PeterThramkrongart/cds-language-portfolio/assignments/assignment-3/README.md

 ## Running the project on something else than Linux

 Our projects are mainly made for Linux/Mac users.
 Our python scripts should run on any machine, though our bash scripts may not work.
-For this case, we recommend using the python distribution system from https://www.anaconda.com/ to set up environments using our requirements.txt files.
+For this case, we recommend using the python distribution system [Anaconda](https://www.anaconda.com/) to set up environments using our requirements.txt files.

 Project Organization
 ------------
-The folder structure of our projects is based on a simplified version of the cookiecutter data science folder structure https://drivendata.github.io/cookiecutter-data-science/.
+The folder structure of our projects is based on a simplified version of the [cookiecutter data science folder structure](https://drivendata.github.io/cookiecutter-data-science/).
 For the sake of generalizability, some folders will remain empty for some projects, but overall this will make folder navigation easier.